Digital Photography Tips, Tutorials and Resources

 The Difference Between Styles and Presets

-Before you add styles or presets to Capture One, it’s important to note that they’re two different things.
+Before you add styles or presets to Capture One, it’s important to note that these features are actually two different things.

-A style in Capture One is a set of pre-made alterations that you can apply to a single image or a collection of photos with a single click.
-Styles can include a wide variety of tools, including:
+A Style in Capture One is a set of pre-made alterations that you can apply to a single image or a collection of photos with a single click.
+These are more analogous to Presets in Lightroom or Looks in Luminar.
+Capture One Styles use a wide variety of tools to create different image looks, including: